Chronos-Vault/chronos-vault-platform-/README.md

   <p><em>Secure Your Digital Legacy Across Time and Blockchains</em></p>
 </div>

-Chronos Vault is a revolutionary decentralized platform for creating tamper-proof digital time capsules with military-grade security across multiple blockchains.
+Chronos Vault is a revolutionary decentralized platform for creating tamper-proof digital vaults with military-grade security across multiple blockchains.
 Our platform serves as the ultimate wealth preservation system for the digital age, allowing users to securely store assets, messages, and media that unlock at predetermined future dates.

 ## 🚀 Project Status